Fiat renews 2 billion euro revolving credit loan

-MILAN Italian carmaker Fiat FIA.MI has renewed a three-year, 2 billion-euro (1.7 billion pounds) revolving credit line, it said on Friday, a vital step in its plan to acquire the Chrysler shares it does not already own.
+MILAN Italian carmaker Fiat FIA.MI has renewed a three-year, 2 billion-euro ($2.64 billion) revolving credit line, it said on Friday, a vital step in its plan to acquire the Chrysler shares it does not already own.

 The loan agreement with nine banks refinances a 1.95 billion euro loan of the same duration that was signed in July 2011, the company said in a statement.